Supervised Classification Using Sparse Fisher's LDA: Discussion

 \section{Discussion}

-In this work we consider an extension of Fisher's discriminant analysis to the case where $p>>n$.
+In this article we consider an extension of Fisher's discriminant analysis to the case where $p \gg n$.
 The core of the method is optimization problem \eqref{eq:LDAwithinTilde} which poses several challenges.
-First, the problem is non-convex meaning that convergence to the global maximum is not guaranteed.
-Secondly, the matrices $\varSigma_w$ and $\varSigma_b$ have to be reliably estimated.
-Our use of a non-diagonal shrinkage estimator for $\varSigma_w$ leads to improved misclassification rates over the algorithm proposed by \citet{Witten:2011kc} at the expense of some reduction in computational speed.
-We also identify problems with existing algorithms in selecting a sparse subset of features for classification and propose a solution involving pre-clustering of features.
-Software for applying the method described in this paper is under development and will be soon available on CRAN as sparseFLDA.
+First, the problem is nonconvex meaning that convergence to the global maximum is not guaranteed.
+Secondly, the matrices $\tilde W$ and $B$ have to be reliable estimates of their population counterparts $\varSigma_w$ and $\varSigma_b$.
+Our use of a non-diagonal shrinkage estimator for $\varSigma_w$ not only leads to improved misclassification rates over the method proposed by \citet{Witten:2011kc}, but also makes penalized FLDA competitive with other LDA proposals from the literature as demonstrated in Section~\ref{sec:Simulations}.
+We also identify problems with selecting a sparse subset of features and propose a solution involving pre-clustering of features.

-The standard FLDA framework involves finding the dominant eigenvector of $W^{-1}B$.
-In this paper we use a shrinkage estimator $\tilde{W}$ in place of $W$, but an alternative when $p>>n$ is to estimate the product $\varSigma_w^{-1}\varSigma_b$ directly.
-In the case of two groups, this approach is considered by \citet{Cai:2011dm} who proposes to directly estimate $\varSigma_w^{-1}(\mu_1-\mu_2)$.
-In future research we are planning to extend this idea to the general, multiple group, setting.
+While in this paper we have restricted our attention to the penalized FLDA problem, we conjecture that the restriction on the solution sparsity is an intrinsic property of an $\ell_{1}$-penalized criterion with nonconvex objective function due to the likely non-zero duality gap.
+Other examples of such criterions include \citet{Zou:2006ia} and \citet{BIEN:vs}.
+Such a restriction has direct implications on the variable selection properties of corresponding estimators and in future research we are planning to generalize our results to other non-convex criterions that are used in practice.